 The TPACK framework is “an effective technology integration for pedagogy around specific subject matter requires developing sensitivity to the dynamic, transactional relationship between these components of knowledge situated in unique contexts” (Koehler, 2012).
 Comprised of seven different areas, when used correctly, this framework can be applied by any educator perusing technology to support teaching and learning that will benefit the students.
 According to Koehler, it is essential to note that each framework is unique and may not be appropriate for every situation (Koehler, 2012).

 According to Schmid et al. (2020), outcomes from the TPACK framework can be measured in several ways, the majority falling into two categories: self-reported and performance-based evaluations.
 To prevent issues regarding reliability and validity, the assessment tools need to be concise and easy to administer.
-The authors also state that a short and economically feasible tool will benefit the research (Schmid, Brianza, & Petko, 2020).
+The authors also state that a “short and economically feasible tool” will benefit the research (Schmid, Brianza, & Petko, 2020).

 Relationship Among the Concepts in the Theoretical Framework